dusty-nv/jetson-inference/docs/pytorch-transfer-learning.md

 Unless you are on Jetson AGX Xavier, you should mount 4GB of swap space, as training uses up a lot of extra memory.

-Run these commands on Nano to create a swap file:
+Run these commands on your Jetson (outside of container) to create a swap file:

 ``` bash
 sudo fallocate -l 4G /mnt/4GB.swap